Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

 - Parameter keywords (`DO`, `FROM`...etc) and verbs are case**IN**sensitive (can be UPPERCASE or lowercase).
 However, it is advised to use UPPERCASE in order to standardize the format.
 - Depending on the verb, certain parameters may be optional or completely omitted.
 For example, the `FROM` parameter does not need to provided in subsequent requests after `AUTH` as the server is expected to store the username for the current connection.
 The parameter should be ignored in such cases even if provided by the request.
 Optional parameters however can alter the functionality of certain actions.
 - If the `AT` parameter is omitted, the timestamp is set to the exact time the request was received.
 - The first request from the client must be an `AUTH` verb with the username passed in the `FROM` parameter.
-If the first message is anything but `AUTH` the connection will be terminated immediatly.
-Additionally, the connection will also be terminated if no message was received from the client for 10 seconds after the initial connection.
 The server will not send any messages to a client while it is not authenticated.
+If a message is sent from an unregistered client, the server will reply with a `REFUSE`.

 ## Verb list
 \* `DO` is required for all verbs.